Cradac/Iron-Justice/README.md

 Every piece of info can be reset by leaving out the arguments.

 **Additional info for Images:**\
-You either need to upload an image to discord with `?img` as a comment on the upload or manually upload the image to an image hoster e.g. Imgur, and get a link that directly links to the image itself and ends with `.png`, `.jpg` or `.gif`.
+You either need to upload an image to discord with `?img` as a comment on the upload or manually upload the image to an image hoster e.g. Imgur, and get a link that directly links to the image itself and ends with `.png`, `.jpg` or `.gif`.\
+Here's a little [tutorial](https://imgur.com/gallery/L2IsRy0) on how to use the Imgur variant

 **Please note that you DO NOT need to add the brackets (`<>`, `[]`).
 They are merely Syntax to show which arguments are mandatory (`<>`) and which can be left out and will use the previous value (`[]`).
 This is programming standard.**